Skip to main content

 .prototools

-This will enable the Deno platform and provide the following automations around its ecosystem:
+This will enable the Deno toolchain and provide the following automations around its ecosystem:

 • Automatic handling and caching of lockfiles (when the setting is enabled).